LohitasyaTata/Huffmancoding/README.md

 # Huffmancoding
-lossless data compression using linked list and binary tree
+lossless data compression using linked list and binary tree.
+Coded in Cpp huffman can also be used as basic data encryption.